yz3440/drawing-plus-plus/week-8/homework.md

 ## Ideas

-I really loved my last homework, so I'm going to extend it with some ml5 CV stuff.
+I really love my last homework for drawing, so I'm going to extend it with some ml5 CV stuff.
 I picked the hand pose detection model that gives you the keypoints of the hand at each joint.
 The original control I had was Orbit X&Y, Zoom, and Draw X&Y from mouse inputs.
 Now I'm replacing the mouse inputs with hand gestures, which allows for more natural, intuitive, and concurrent control.

 After some experimentation, I made the following mapping: